 The COVID-19 pandemic has caused significant disruption to the U.S. and world economies, including the closing of many schools and businesses for extended periods of time, significantly higher unemployment and underemployment, significantly lower interest rates and equity market valuations, and extreme volatility in the U.S. and world financial markets.
-We expect that the impact of the COVID-19 pandemic on the U.S. economy will be significant during 2021 and that it could materially adversely affect our results of operations and financial condition, and/or our cash flows.
+The impact of the COVID-19 pandemic on the U.S. economy has continued to be significant during 2021.

-The extent to which the COVID-19 pandemic impacts our business, results of operations, financial condition and/or cash flows will depend on future developments, which are highly uncertain and largely beyond our control, including, among others: the scope and duration of the pandemic; the number of our employees, students, and vendors adversely affected by the pandemic; the broader public health and economic dislocations resulting from the pandemic; any legislative or regulatory changes or other actions taken by governmental authorities to limit the public health, financial and economic impacts of the COVID-19 pandemic; any reputational damage related to the public perception of our or our industry's response to the COVID-19 pandemic; and the impact of the COVID-19 pandemic on local, and U.S. economies.
-However, as with many other businesses, the impact of COVID-19 on our business could be material and adverse.
+The extent to which the COVID-19 pandemic, including its variants, continues to impact our business, results of operations, financial condition and/or cash flows will depend on future developments, which are highly uncertain, unpredictable and largely beyond our control, including, among others: the scope and duration of COVID-19 and its variants; the number of our employees, students, and vendors adversely affected by the pandemic; the broader public health and economic dislocations resulting from the pandemic; any legislative or regulatory changes or other actions taken by governmental authorities to limit the public health, financial and economic impacts of the COVID-19 pandemic; any reputational damage related to the public perception of our or our industry's response to the COVID-19 pandemic; and the impact of the COVID-19 pandemic on local, and U.S. economies.